Panzerschrek/U-00DC-Sprache-site/overview.md

 ### No memory-dependent objects

 Objects in Ü have no specific defined memory location, as (for example) C++ requires.
-This allows to move objects effectively from one location to another and thus speed-up result code.
+This allows to move objects effectively from one location to another and thus speed-ups result code.
 In terms of C++ this means, that no non-trivially-relocable types are allowed.